 - work towards a Bronze or Silver Arts Award

 Recruitment is now open!
 Click the button below to apply, the deadline for applications is midnight on Sunday 26 January 2020.

 Collective members should….

 - have a keen interest in the arts and creative activities

 - want to contribute to Young Norfolk Arts activities and to gain valuable training and experience in so doing

 - be reliable and professional in outlook and behaviour

 - promote Young Norfolk Arts generally and be good ambassadors for its activities and those of its partners

 - be keen to attend YNAC related events during evenings, weekends and school holidays

-We want to make sure that the Collective is inclusive and accessible as possible, if there are any barriers to you joining e.g transport, financial or access, then please get in touch.
+We want to make sure that the Collective is inclusive and accessible as possible, if there are any barriers to you joining e.g transport, financial or access, or you have any questions then please get in touch.